gsoft-inc/wl-squide/docs/reference/runtime/runtime-class.md

 runtime.registerRoute(route, options?: {})
 ```

+- `route`: accept any properties of a React Router [Route](https://reactrouter.com/en/main/components/route) component with the addition of:
+    - `name`: An optional name for the route.
+    - `visibility`: An optional visibility indicator for the route.
+Values are `public` or `authenticated`.
 - `options`: An optional object literal of options:
+    - `hoist`: An optional boolean value to register the route at the root of the router.
+The default value is `false`.
     - `parentPath`: An optional path of a parent route to register this new route under.
     - `parentName`: An optional name of a parent route to register this new route under.

-A Squide route can either be a `RootRoute` or a `Route`.

-- `RootRoute`: accept any properties of a React Router [Route](https://reactrouter.com/en/main/components/route) component with the addition of:
-    - `hoist`: An optional boolean value to register the route at the root of the router.
-The default value is `false`.
-    - `visibility`: An optional visibility indicator for the route.
-Values are `public` or `authenticated` and the default value is `authenticated`.
-    - `name`: An optional name for the route.
-- `Route`: accept any properties of a React Router [Route](https://reactrouter.com/en/main/components/route) component with the addition of:
-    - `name`: An optional name for the route.

 ```tsx
 import { Page } from "./Page.tsx"